-Pet Mishaps and Mischievous Behavior for April Fool’s
+Pet mishaps and mischievous behavior for April Fool’s Day

 We have pets for many reasons – companionship, support, fun, sporting, and more.
 And one of the best parts of being a pet parent is enjoying their unique personalities.
 Either you or someone you know has posted pictures or videos of pets sleeping in odd positions, giving the stink eye, enjoying their favorite toy, or after getting into mischief.

 But sometimes pets' antics can land them in a bit of trouble.
 For April Fool's Day, we're sharing some stories of mishaps, the results of silly or mischievous behavior.
 Basically, animal April Fool’s jokes gone awry.
 (Don't worry, all animals in these stories were okay.)

 Pets eating things they shouldn't

 Curious eating is probably the most significant category for trips to the vet.
 While you may think it is only the young pups and kittens, it seems dogs and cats also remain curious about what to put in their mouths.
 You will hear countless stories of dogs that eat socks and, um, more personal clothing items they find.
 While pet parents have learned to keep these out of reach as much as possible, there have been surprises no one expected.

 Perhaps one pet wanted to get more involved in cleaning.
 One puppy ate a mop string and had to have a length of intestines removed!

 Another pet parent told us the story of their dog eating a whole dead squirrel (a WHOLE squirrel) and going into shock with seizures.
 The vet tried countless ways of trying to get it out the way it went in, but there was no other way to remove it besides surgery.
 And the new kitchen they had been planning was put off for another year.

 How about puppy curiosity?
 We encountered two stories of puppies just to learn about their environment – including eating stones and a pinecone.
 There is so much out there for puppies to learn.